- Rahner, Karl

 Reform of the Church

 It's hard to find follow-up reform practices on the part of the Vatican.
-Still, the Australian Jesuit theologian Gerald O'Collins, who spent most of his life teaching and writing in Rome, has suggested reforms that the doctrinal congregation (CDF) could undertake if its newly appointed head wanted to implement reform in this most powerful of the Vatican offices:
+Still, the Australian Jesuit theologian Gerald O'Collins, who spent most of his life teaching and writing in Rome, has suggested reforms that the doctrinal congregation (CDF) could undertake if it wanted to:

 The stages of Jesuit formation